 There are some great parties going on during the day, but we also have child-friendly options for staying up late.

-New Year’s Eve Craft Party at Kidcreate – 9 am – 12:00 pm – Drop your kids, ages 3 – 9 years old, off at Kidcreate Studio and let them create all they will need to celebrate New Year’s Eve.
+Mommy’s Time Off: New Year’s Eve at Kidcreate – 10 am – 1 pm – Drop your kids off at Kidcreate Studios and let them create all they will need to celebrate New Year’s Eve.
+Price is $37.

 Upstate Holiday Light Show – 6:00 – 10:00 pm – New Year’s Eve is the last night to take the family to see this spectacular, drive-through light show.